PCMS Title I: Parental Involvement Plan

 - Monitoring amount of television children watch.

-- Monitoring the amount of online screen time (phone and computer).
+- Monitoring the amount on online screen time (phone or computer).

 - Participating, as appropriate, in decisions relating to my child’s education.